Update: Major retailers have announced plans to close thousands of stores in 2018. Click here for our new story.

 After filing for bankruptcy in March, outdoors retailer Gander Mountain has a new owner.

 Liquidation sales were held at all 126 stores, but Camping World CEO Marcus Lemonis, the new owner, said he intends to keep dozens of locations open.

 A final list of stores has not been released, but you can look for updates on gandermountain.com.

 hhgregg – 220 stores

-The news comes after hhgregg failed to find a buyer by its April 7 deadline.
+After more than six decades, electronics retailer hhgregg went out of business this year.
+The news came after hhgregg failed to find a buyer by its April 7 deadline.

 GameStop – 150+ stores